Dominant orbital magnetization in the prototypical altermagnet MnTe: Structural and electronic properties

 \subsection{Spin density of states}

 We start with calculating the site-projected, energy-resolved magnetization density, denoted as $\vb{S}^{\text{Mn}_1}$ and $\vb{S}^{\text{Mn}_2}$ for the projections onto Mn$_1$ and Mn$_2$, respectively.
 We refer to these quantities hereafter as the spin density of states.
-The N\'eel vector is defined as $\vb{N} = \vb{S}^{\text{Mn}_1} - \vb{S}^{\text{Mn}_2}$, while the spin magnetization per unit cell is given by $\vb{M}^{\text{spin}} = \vb{S}^{\text{Mn}_1} + \vb{S}^{\text{Mn}_2}$.
+The N\'eel vector is defined as $\vb{N} = \frac{1}{2}(\vb{S}^{\text{Mn}_1} - \vb{S}^{\text{Mn}_2}$), while the spin magnetization per unit cell is given by $\vb{M}^{\text{spin}} = \vb{S}^{\text{Mn}_1} + \vb{S}^{\text{Mn}_2}$.
 The calculated spin density of states is reported in Fig.~\ref {fig:spindensity}.
 Note that only the spin angular momentum is considered; the orbital contribution to the magnetization will be addressed in the next section.

 The dominating spin component, $S_y$, shown in Fig.~\ref{fig:spindensity}(b), is orders of magnitude larger than the others and gives the main contribution to the total density of states (DOS).
 The spin components $S_y$ of Mn$_{1}$ and Mn$_{2}$ are equal and opposite.
 In addition, we plot the total DOS, including all atoms, in green; we can observe that the relativistic spin density of states of the $S_y$ component resembles the total DOS.
 The spin components $S_x$ of the Mn$_{1}$ and Mn$_{2}$ are also equal and opposite, as shown in Fig.~\ref{fig:spindensity}(a).
 Based on the calculated relativistic spin density of states, we can see that there is a slight in-plane rotation of the N\'eel vector.
-The rotation of the N\'eel vector is not included in the lowest-order term $M_z N_y (3N_x^2 -N_y^2)$~\cite{roig2024quasisymmetryconstrainedspinferromagnetism}, implying that it arises from a higher-order SOC-driven interaction.
-This rotation of the N\'eel vector depends on the energy and, therefore, can be manipulated by doping.
+When building the free energy with N\'eel vector $N = (N_x, N_y, N_z)$ and magnetization $M = (M_x, M_y, M_z)$ as order parameter, the energy describing the spin-orbit coupling effect $M_z N_y (3N_x^2 -N_y^2)$~\cite{roig2024quasisymmetryconstrainedspinferromagnetism} does not contain first-order terms in the N\'eel vector as the DMI interaction.
+It implies that the spin canting in MnTe arises from a higher-order SOC-driven interaction.
+This rotation of the N\'eel vector depends on the chemical potential and, therefore, can be manipulated by doping.